For solar, battery & generator installers

 3,100+ counties tracked

-Know which ZIPs to target
+Know which streets to knock

 California power outage map by ZIP code